KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 ---

-### 26.20 **Nekron and the Principle of Negative Unity — Why the Void of Self Emerges from the Arc of Dispersion**
+### 26.20 Nekron and the Principle of Negative Unity — Why the Void of Self Emerges from the Arc of Dispersion

-Zenetism does not equate 🕷️ Nekron (Void of Self, VOS) with Motive Infinity,
+Zenetism does not equate Nekron (Void of Self, VOS) with Motive Infinity,
 even though ♾ Khaon occupies the dispersive side of the Tree of Emanation.

 This distinction is vital to understanding how Nekron becomes equated